Vipul12Thawre/QRCodeScanner/README.md

 # QRCodeScanner

-## Want to scan QR-Code in _Android_ ?
+## Want to scan QR-Code in _Android_ :relieved: ?
 Here is a easiest way to scan qr-code.
 Just use this Android library, library is made on top of *Google Mobile Vision  API*

 ## Simple Usages

 # Params:
 1) pass your surfaceview

 2) pass Actvity/Fragment context